José "Pepe" Mujica

 Jose Mujica, Wikiquote

-But it is true to the spirit (as well as the particulars) of Uruguay‘s recently-deceased president (and former Tupumaro revolutionary), José Mujica.
+But it is true to the spirit and to the teaching of Uruguay‘s recently deceased president, José "Pepe" Mujica.

-By my lights, Pepe expresses the essential truths of our political economy which disproportionately rules our lives, ensuring that a radically bifurcated society comprised of two groups: The Overlords, and The Slaves.
+By my lights, Pepe (whose political and personal philosophy insists on the primacy of love), expresses the essential truths of our political economy, which disproportionately rules our lives, simultaneously ensuring a radically bifurcated society comprised of two groups: The Overlords, and The Slaves.

 No comments: